BigOokie/skywire-wing-commander/README.md

 Future plans may incorporate other capabilites - but these are out of scope for the time being.

 # Known Issues
-* Works for DIY builds only at the moment.
-Support for official is coming very soon.
 * DNS level blocking/filtering of telegram API domain on the Skywire nodes (or routers).
 More info below.
-* Raw dump of connection data when connection state changes.
-It is a "notification" but it could be more elegant.

 I have built and tested this on both RasPi DIY and OSX.
 It does build on Official Miner also, but there is a coding error that will prevent it from running.